gpoisoned/wrf_gad_animations/doc/README.txt

       				- Line number 9 in the script is where the input file is selected.
 Modify accordingly to a differnt file location.

       				Note: variable "file_name_attr" is what sets the string in the main string title of the plot.
       				Correct use of this is : If the file name has surface flux = 20Wm^-2, then set it to "20 wm~S~-2 ~E~".
-Chage "20" -> "100" if the file you are using has surface flux = 100Wm^-2
+      				Change "20" -> "100" if the file you are using has surface flux = 100Wm^-2.

       			// WHAT ARE THE OUTPUT IN THE TERMINAL //
       				- Variable "level" -> is the model level selected that was closest to 80m height.

       				- Variable "temp" -> gives the actual height which is float.
 Note that this variable is rounded to nearest integer and is used in the main title string of the plot.

       			// HOW TO DETERMINE THAT THE SCRIPT RAN SUCCESSFULLY
       				- The script outputs "PLOT COMPLETE" to the terminal once it has completed without errors.

       	2. FileName: plotXZ_windContours.ncl
       			// WHAT THIS DOES ? //
       			//-----------------------------------------------------------
       			- This file plots the WRF GAD data in terms of x and z where z is the height.
 The plot is plotted at the value of "y = 1070" which corresponds to the y co-ordinate of the turbine whose co-ordinate in XY plane is (2070,1070).

       			// HOW TO RUN //
       			  - ncl plotXZ_windContours.ncl runs the script

       			// HOW TO RUN DIFFERENT FILE //
       				- Line number 15 in the script is where the input file is selected.
 Modify accordingly to a differnt file location.

       				Note: variable "file_name_attr" is what sets the string in the main string title of the plot.
       				Correct use of this is : If the file name has surface flux = 20Wm^-2, then set it to "20 wm~S~-2 ~E~".
 Chage "20" -> "100" if the file you are using has surface flux = 100Wm^-2

       			// WHAT IS THE OUTPUT IN THE TERMINAL//
       				- The printed variable is the maximum height rounded to an integer value that will be used for the maximum value of X-axis tickmarks.

       				Note: THE x axis = z (height in m) is irregular and the resource "gsnYAxisIrregular2Linear = True" is used to convert it to linear.

       			// HOW TO DETERMINE THAT THE SCRIPT RAN SUCCESSFULLY
       				- The script outputs "PLOT COMPLETE" to the terminal once it has completed without errors.

-      	3. FileName: plotXZ_subsecition.ncl
+      	3. FileName: plotXZ_subsection.ncl
       			// WHAT THIS DOES ? //
       			//-----------------------------------------------------------
       			- This file is very similar to the above file "plotXZ_windContours.ncl" but it differs slightly in that this allows to select a section in x direction from where to plot till the end.

       			Note: At the moment, this doesn't support selecting the end point in X axis and the end point is the default end point in the WRF output.
 To select the left starting point of x-axis, change the value of the variable "x_val" in line 26 to a desired value.

       			Hint: Range for all data files is (0:414)

       			- The script goes to the height of ~500m which corresponds to number of model levels = 31.
       			To change this, setting a different value for lev_val = 31 will work.
 Increasing the lev_val will increase the maximum height and vice-versa.

 //--------------------------------------------------------------
                       HOW THE ANIMATIONS ARE CREATED